wilbertom/contracts/README.md

-#Contracts - Python design by contract.
+# Contractos - Python contract programming

 This module defines some helpful functions for performing Contract Programming in Python.
 I know that Contract Programming